jewelsofthought/neshama/site/posts/qkab/cards.md

 Desire, the only force in creation, is always towards the unknown, for we can only desire what we do not have.
 The only thing the Perfection does not have is "imperfection".

 But why create imperfection just so it can be returned to its original state of perfection?
-Perhaps imperfection is part of perfection, in that in order to be wholly and absolutely Perfect, it has to contain both perfection and imperfection.
+Perhaps imperfection is part of perfection, in that, in order to be wholly and absolutely Perfect, it has to contain both perfection and imperfection.
 Just as the Buddhists say that the Void is not something and it is not nothing, but is No-thing.
 The thesis and antithesis are contained in the synthesis.

-Or perhaps, it is only a part of Perfection that would naturally see Perfection as imperfection.
-A part that arises naturally within perfection.
+It could be that it is only a part of Perfection that would see imperfection in Perfection.
+In other words, it is not the Perfection has any imperfection in it, it is just that within Perfection, there is a part that exists within perfection that sees perfection as imperfection.

-[Creation](creation.html) as a continuous process of synthesis, which contains both antithesis and synthesis within it, else it could not fulfil its task of synthesising and would become fossilised.
+It is possible to express [Creation](creation.html) as a continuous process of synthesis, which contains both thesis and antithesis within it, else it could not fulfil its task of synthesising and would become fossilised.

 Thus the story begins when the One, absolute unity, absolute perfection, becomes Two.
-That is the true miracle of life, and the whole purpose of our existence.
+That is the true miracle of Creation, and the reason for our existence.

 ## Divine Spark

 Who recognises this Divine spark?
 For only the Divine can know the Divine.

-It transpires that only if, paradoxically, you have a Divine self could you recognise the Divine &ndash; for it is the Divine self in you that recognises Itself.
+It transpires that only if, paradoxically, you have a Divine self could you recognise the Divine &mdash; for it is the Divine self in you that recognises Itself.
 It is "G-d knowing Itself".

-## Dim beings
+## Dimensional beings

 > Manifesting as 2d beings living in a 3d reality with a 4d imagination.